-In my estimation, holiday menu planning should not be lumped in with your menu planning, but rather planned out separately and then added into your regular shopping list a little bit at a time.
+In my estimation, holiday menu planning should not be lumped in with your menu planning, but rather planned out separately and then added to your regular shopping list a little bit at a time.
 It’s much easier to add a couple of non-perishables each week than to have to make one big holiday shopping list.
 I’m a big believer in baby-stepping on this kind of thing!

 But let’s pretend for a minute you didn’t do that.
 Here we are, one week before the big holiday.
-Let’s get a quick grip on where you are and what really needs to be done right now, today so you can have a holiday that is stress free with less rush.
+Let’s get a quick grip on where you are and what really needs to be done right now, today so you can have a holiday that is stress-free with less rush.
 In other words, it’s not too late!

-1. Guest list.
+1. Guestlist.
 Get this firmed up now.
-Call, email or send carrier pigeons to your intended invitees, but do it today!
+Call, email, or send carrier pigeons to your intended invitees, but do it today!